void

 nero.jpg

-Nero is mentioned when the author compares him unfavourably with police inspector Inspektor Braun.
+Nero is mentioned when the author compares him unfavourably with Inspektor Braun.

 Background

 In 66 AD Nero added the title of "Imperator" to his name.
 The empire experienced insurgencies because of the economic problems.
-After the people had rebelled in 68 AD he was deposed by the senate.
-Nero though that the Senate would execute him, so he took his own life.
+After the people had rebelled in 68 AD he was deposed by the Senate.
+Nero believed that the Senate would execute him, so he took his own life.

 As Emperor he used the official name Nero Claudius Caesar Augustus Germanicus, but was born Lucius Domitius Ahenobarbus.